-Located next to the historic Rideau Canal, Brass Point Farms 74 acres, established in 2018, is proud to be a #womenwhofarm leader in perennial agriculture.
-Dorothy Hector and a team of enthusiastic volunteers broke ground on the existing century farmland and supported its development into a bounty of pears, plums, blackberries and certified organic elderberries.
+Located next to the historic Rideau Canal, Brass Point Farm, established in 2018 on existing century farmland, utilizes most of its 74 acres for perennial agriculture.
+It is proud to be a #womenwhofarm leader.
+Dorothy Hector and a team of enthusiastic volunteers are determined to develop a bounty of pears, plums, blackberries and certified organic products for you.

 The fruit (known as an elderberry) is a dark purple to black berry 3–5 mm diameter, produced in drooping clusters in the fall.
 The flower (known as an elderflower) is edible, as well as the berries, however the latter is edible only when ripe.